gordonturner/etsy-open-api-client/docs/ShopListingApi.md

     String itemWeightUnit = "oz"; // String | A string defining the units used to measure the weight of the product.
 Default value is null.
     String itemDimensionsUnit = "in"; // String | A string defining the units used to measure the dimensions of the product.
 Default value is null.
     Boolean isTaxable = true; // Boolean | When true, applicable [shop](/documentation/reference#tag/Shop) tax rates apply to this listing at checkout.
-    Integer taxonomyId = 56; // Integer | The numeric taxonomy ID of the listing.
+    Long taxonomyId = 56L; // Long | The numeric taxonomy ID of the listing.
 See [SellerTaxonomy](/documentation/reference#tag/SellerTaxonomy) and [BuyerTaxonomy](/documentation/reference#tag/BuyerTaxonomy) for more information.
     List<String> tags = Arrays.asList(); // List<String> | A comma-separated list of tag strings for the listing.
 Valid tag strings contain only letters, numbers, whitespace characters, -, ', ™, ©, and ®. (regex: /[^\\\\p{L}\\\\p{Nd}\\\\p{Zs}\\\\-'™©®]/u) Default value is null.
     String whoMade = "i_did"; // String | An enumerated string inidcated who made the product.
 Helps buyers locate the listing under the Handmade heading.
 Requires 'is_supply' and 'when_made'.
     String whenMade = "made_to_order"; // String | An enumerated string for the era in which the maker made the product in this listing.
 Helps buyers locate the listing under the Vintage heading.
 Requires 'is_supply' and 'who_made'.
-    Integer featuredRank = 56; // Integer | The positive non-zero numeric position in the featured listings of the shop, with rank 1 listings appearing in the left-most position in featured listing on a shop’s home page.
+    Long featuredRank = 56L; // Long | The positive non-zero numeric position in the featured listings of the shop, with rank 1 listings appearing in the left-most position in featured listing on a shop’s home page.
     Boolean isPersonalizable = true; // Boolean | When true, this listing is personalizable.
 The default value is null.
     Boolean personalizationIsRequired = true; // Boolean | When true, this listing requires personalization.
 The default value is null.
 Will only change if is_personalizable is 'true'.
-    Integer personalizationCharCountMax = 56; // Integer | This an integer value representing the maximum length for the personalization message entered by the buyer.
+    Long personalizationCharCountMax = 56L; // Long | This an integer value representing the maximum length for the personalization message entered by the buyer.
 Will only change if is_personalizable is 'true'.
     String personalizationInstructions = "personalizationInstructions_example"; // String | A string representing instructions for the buyer to enter the personalization.
 Will only change if is_personalizable is 'true'.
     String state = "active"; // String | An enumerated string from any of: active or inactive.
 Note: Setting a draft listing to active will also publish the listing on etsy.com.
 Setting a sold out listing to active will update the quantity to 1 and renew the listing on etsy.com.
     Boolean isSupply = true; // Boolean | When true, tags the listing as a supply product, else indicates that it's a finished product.
 Helps buyers locate the listing under the Supplies heading.
 Requires 'who_made' and 'when_made'.
-    List<Integer> productionPartnerIds = Arrays.asList(); // List<Integer> | An array of unique IDs of production partner ids.
+    List<Long> productionPartnerIds = Arrays.asList(); // List<Long> | An array of unique IDs of production partner ids.
     String type = "physical"; // String | An enumerated type string that indicates whether the listing is physical or a digital download. try {
       ShopListing result = apiInstance.updateListing(shopId, listingId, imageIds, quantity, price, title, description, materials, shouldAutoRenew, shippingProfileId, shopSectionId, itemWeight, itemLength, itemWidth, itemHeight, itemWeightUnit, itemDimensionsUnit, isTaxable, taxonomyId, tags, whoMade, whenMade, featuredRank, isPersonalizable, personalizationIsRequired, personalizationCharCountMax, personalizationInstructions, state, isSupply, productionPartnerIds, type);